preCARDIA System for Heart Failure

 The trial protocol does not specify if you need to stop your current medications.

-What safety data exists for the preCARDIA System for heart failure?
+What evidence suggests that the preCARDIA System is effective for heart failure?

 This trial is for individuals with advanced heart failure (NYHA Class III-IV), specifically those who aren't responding well to diuretics and have Stage C-D systolic heart failure.
 It's not suitable for patients with recent heart attacks, severe valve insufficiency in the heart, or serious blood vessel problems.